2217 Atlantic Avenue,

 3 people favorited this theater

 In 1976 Tannambaum was excited about casino gambling coming to Atlantic City.
-He said that we would be able to run continuious instead of nightly.
-Two years later the theatre was torn down and became a Kinney parking lot.
+He said that we would be able to run continuous instead of nightly.
+The final movie screened at the Charles Theatre was Wilbur ‘Hi-Fi’ White in “Penitentiary” in December 1979 and it was soon demolished.
+The site became a Kinney parking lot.
 Tannambaum (who was a co-owner of the Tilton Twin in Northfield) took an upper eschelon managment job with Ceasars World Casino-Hotel.